Equality and Transgender Rights in WV Schools

 Transgender Rights in WV Schools: Contact a WV Transgender Rights Attorney

 Transgender rights in WV schools and beyond will undoubtedly continue to be a hot-button issue with ongoing litigation and struggles.
-If you are facing an issue related to transgender equality in West Virginia schools or another civil rights matter, WV transgender rights attorney M. Andrew Brison of The Law Office of M. Andrew Brison, PLLC can meet with you to discuss your legal matter and how he can help.
+If you are facing an issue related to transgender equality in West Virginia schools or another civil rights matter, WV transgender rights attorney M. Andrew Brison of Brison Law, PLLC can meet with you to discuss your legal matter and how he can help.
 Reach out to schedule a consultation by calling 304-397-8225 or completing the firm’s online contact form.